File and Code Templates

 Files can be created according to pre-defined templates (file templates).
 Use this page to view, edit, and create such templates.

-Existing templates are listed in the central part of the page.
-Different groups of templates are located in different tabs.
+Different groups of templates are located on different tabs.

 When you select a template, its contents and description are displayed in the right-hand part of the page.